 Ferberite-Calcite-dolomite: The crystals are elongated, flattened and have parallel growth.
 They look lustrous.
 They are partially covered with small Pyrite crystals.

-Pyrite with Calcite: They are aggregates of Pyrite crystals which are lustrous with colour variations ranging from greenish yellow to brassy.
+Pyrite with Calcite: They are aggregates of Pyrite crystals that are lustrous with colour variations ranging from greenish-yellow to brassy.
 It is a very recent find, which looks unusually aesthetic.

-Pyrite with Calcite-dolomite and Siderite: It's an aggregate of cubic Pyrite crystals which are very bright.
+Pyrite with Calcite-dolomite and Siderite: It's an aggregate of cubic Pyrite crystals that are very bright.